dauphinpasdroit/budibase-with-traefik-docker/README.md

 - ``traefik.http.routers.budibase-https.tls.certresolver: "letsencrypt"`` : Declare the certificate resolver, here letsencrypt.
 - ``traefik.http.services.budibase.loadbalancer.server.port: "${MAIN_PORT}"`` : Setup the port access of the docker.

-The Traefik container is setup with the code:
+The Traefik container is setup with the following code:

 ```
   traefik: